deepjavalibrary/djl-spring-boot-starter-demo/README.md

    approach in production without TLS in place):

     ```bash
-    # assuming you saved the modified deployment-template.yml in the current directory as deployment.yml
+    # assuming you saved the modified deployment-template.yaml in the current directory as deployment.yaml
-    kublectl apply -f deployment.yml
+    kubectl apply -f deployment.yaml
     ```

     You can set the `-n YOUR_NAMESPACE` flag on the command if you created the service account in a different namespace.